teklynk/raspi-streamer/readme.md

 ```bash
 ffmpeg -list_formats all -f v4l2 -i /dev/video0
 ```
+Choose a Format option that your capture card supports (mjpeg, yuyv422, nv12).

 ## Update device firmware
 In my case with the EVGA XR1 Lite usb capture device, I had to update its firmware in order for `v4l2-ctl --list-formats-ext` to show resolutions above 1280x720 30fps.
 After the firmware update it now shows 1080p and 720p at 60fps.
 It also allowed me to disable HDCP.
 Check if your device has a firmware update.